cpreston321/h3-defu/README.md

 import { createApp } from 'h3'
 import { createServer } from 'http'
 import { readBodyWithDefaults, getQueryWithDefaults } from 'h3-defu'
+// or
+// if this way is more familiar to you until the convention is full deprecated
+import { useBodyWithDefaults, useQueryWithDefaults } from 'h3-defu'

 const app = createApp()